London is Blue Dispatch #007

 Not me.

-A little over three years ago, I made the glaring error of postponing my trip to my Dad’s place in Pune (a city three-and-a-half hours away by bus) by a day.
-That same night, India’s Prime Minister, Modi, declared a nation-wide lock down, sealing the city limits and wiping out public transport.
+A little over three years ago, I made the glaring error of postponing my trip to my Dad’s place (four hours away by bus) by a day.
+That same night, India’s Prime Minister declared a nation-wide lock down, sealing the city limits and wiping out public transport.
 I spent close to a year locked up alone with my grandmother.

-Her house is a one-bedroom dilapidated shack over a hundred years old.
+Her house is a one-bedroom house over a hundred years old.
 I say her house because it will never be my home.
-I sleep in a crawl-space/attic, which you get to via a ladder in the dining room.
+I sleep in a crawl-space/attic above the dining room, which you get to via a ladder.
 It is about 25 feet x 12 feet.
-The ceiling is 4 feet high; you’ll have seen larger prison cells.
-There is no air-conditioning; no windows.
-Mumbai touches 40°C in summers with 90-100% humidity.
+The ceiling is 4 feet high.
+There is no air-conditioning, no windows.
+Mumbai touches 40°C in summers with 80-90% humidity.
 The body bleeds water even when sitting absolutely still.

-For every day of that lock down, the TV would be on full volume for 16 hours a day because she’d lost most of her hearing.
-40 odd times a day, I would be summoned downstairs, to turn on the television, to switch off a light, to bring her her meals, to dial every number on her phone, to clean the mess she made on the bed because she had no control over her bowel movements or her bladder.
-Multiple times in those months, she threatened to throw me out of the house.
-A dozen times every week for not getting her food from her favorite restaurant (it closed down permanently during lock down), or for only picking up one kilogram of food essentials (the local grocer was rationing supplies.)
-I was a slave to every whim of the woman I would come to loathe with every fiber of my being.
+For every day of that lockdown, around 40-odd times a day, I would be summoned downstairs to exorcize spirits her mind conjured up when the world had gone still.
+Multiple times in those months, she threatened to throw me out of the house - for not getting her food from her favorite restaurant (it closed down permanently during lock down), or for only picking up one kilogram of food essentials (the local grocer was rationing supplies.)
+I was a slave to every whim of a woman I would come to loathe with every fibre of my being.

 By the second month of lock down, I stopped coming down from my crawlspace.

-I realized that trouble began from the second she saw me.
+I slowly realized that my troubles began from the second she saw me.
 So for weeks, I became a ghost.
 I did my chores, cooked and used the bathroom only when she slept.
 The lights in my attic stayed off all day.
-For long spells of the day, she forgot I existed.
+When she called, I’d peep through the crawlspace to guess what she was calling me for.
+30 out of 40 times, I met her orders with silence.
+Slowly, she began to forget I existed in the same house.

-As soon as the lock down was done, I packed my bags and disappeared back to Pune.
+As soon as the lockdown was done, I packed my bags and caught the first bus back to my Dad’s palce.
 For weeks after I left, I received 12-15 calls a day, some at 3-4 AM.
 “You went to the market hours ago, when are you returning?”
 On other days, she pleaded for my return.
 When all else failed, she reverted to threats.

-Soon, her sisters stopped taking her calls.
-Our neighbor, who has known my grandma for 50-odd years, stopped coming over.
+I was told her sisters stopped taking her calls.
+Our neighbour, who has known my grandma for 50-odd years, stopped coming over for morning gossip over steaming chai.
 My uncle and his family, who live in the building adjacent, sent her food through their domestic help.
-They visited only on Sundays; never more than half-an-hour.
-My sister, who faced far more verbal and physical abuse at her hands than I ever have, came to visit last month when she was here from the US.
-I wasn’t in Mumbai.
-She stayed out late for dinner and came home at 11.
-“Are you a prostitute, staying out this late?” she bellowed at my sister on the doorstep.
+They visited only on Sundays; never more than half-an-hour because grandma made 30 minutes feel like 30 hours.
+My sister, who faced far more verbal and physical abuse at her hands than I ever have, once stayed out late for dinner and was dropped home by her boyfriend (now her husband) at 11 PM.
+“Whore!” my grandma bellowed at my sister on the doorstep as his car pulled away.
 She forced my sister to take her bags and leave the house.
-My sister was four hours away from home at midnight.
-She eventually had to crash at my uncle’s place.
+My sister stayed four hours out of her childhood home in the dead of the night.
+A terrified, crying mess, she eventually made her way to my uncle’s place.

 A lot has happened in the past three years.

 My sister left for the U.S. Dad had a cardiac arrest and was down medically for a year and a half.
 Grandma stayed in her house, refusing to move.
 Any mention of a doctor or a hospital visit and she threatened to end her life.
 We hired 6 helps in those three years to stay with her.
-3 left within a week and never came back.
-Two of them she accused of stealing.
+Three left within a week and never returned.
+One she accused of stealing the very same bananas she had eaten hours before.
 One developed severe anxiety and heart palpitations and left.

-So a month ago, when my Dad left Pune to move south for flight training, and when my sister flew back to the U.S, I had a choice to make.
-I was happy in Pune, away from everything I'd endured through the years.
+A month ago, when my Dad left Pune to move south for flight training, and when my sister flew back to the U.S, I had a choice to make.
+I was happy at my dad’s place, away from everything I'd endured through the years.

-The Pune house is a palace compared to the prison cell in Mumbai.
-It is a serene 3-bedroom flat on the 7th floor, far removed from the chaos of the city’s center.
-I have my piano in the house; when I'm not analyzing games or writing, I let my anxieties waltz over the keys.
+The Pune house is a palace compared to the my prison cell in Mumbai.
+It is a serene 3-bedroom flat on the 7th floor, far removed from the chaos in the city’s center.
+I have my piano in the house; when I'm not analysing games or writing, I let my anxieties waltz over the keys.
 I have a proper room of my own, with a giant window I spend hours staring out of.
 Between 12-2 AM, I shut the windows and drown out the world.
-When my family sleeps, I bring my voice to the podcast.
+When my family sleeps, I bring my voice to a podcast.

-In Mumbai, I live on the ground floor, right next to one of the city’s busiest railway stations.
+In my grandma’s house, I live on the ground floor, right next to one of the city’s busiest railway stations.
 In one of the London is Blue episodes, you can hear a train’s foghorn blare multiple times in the background and annoying creak of my grandmother moving the dining table out of restlessness.
+The mind becomes a straitjacket.
 There is no escape.
 Between those two choices of staying alone in sanguinity, or being her tormented guardian, I always thought deciding would be the easiest thing in the world.

 If you’re still here, reading, then just like me, you’re wondering – where is he going with this?

 Sometimes, the hardest thing to do is to stay when everyone else leaves.
-My grandmother’s family saw a self-centered, malevolent woman pushing them away.
-They abandoned her in turn.
-On days she thought she was alone in her house, she would look at the portraits on the mantle, portraits of those who had died in our family – my grandfather, her son, my mother – and ask out aloud "where is everyone? what did I do?"
-As one of the ghosts in the house, I felt like she was asking me too.
+My grandmother’s family saw a self-centred, malevolent woman who poisoned anything that came close.
+So they abandoned her.
+On days she thought she was alone in her house, she would look at the portraits on the mantle, portraits of those who had passed in our family – my grandfather, her 2nd son, my mother – and ask out aloud "where is everyone? what have I done to deserve this loneliness?"
+As one of the ghosts in her house, I felt like she was asking me too.

-When the doctor told me it was going to be a long process, my first thought wasn't feeling sympathy for my grandmother's plight or the realization she had battled a mind-altering illness for years.
-When the doctor told me it was going to be a long process, my brain wanted to ask him – how much longer?
-It took me some time to process the regret attached to that thought.
+When the doctor told me it was going to be a long process, my first thought wasn't feeling sympathy for my grandmother's plight or the realization she had battled a mind-altering illness for decades.
+When the doctor told me it was going to be a long process, I was itching to ask – how much longer?
+It took me some time to process the emotional weight attached to that thought.

-In the few months I went back to Pune and left her alone, my Dad would tell me what was happening with her.
+In the few months I left her alone to spend time with my Dad, he would sombrely update me on the effects of my absence.
 More than a couple of times, she slipped and fell - in the kitchen, in the bathroom, in the living room.
 A 91-year-old cannot hoist up a 100 kilo torso, especially with two knees that had undergone replacement surgeries.
-She had to shout herself hoarse till a passerby realized what had happened.
-My uncle had to break into the house by kicking down the door, then lift her back onto the couch.
-She was probably on the floor for four hours.
+She had to shout herself hoarse till a passer-by realized what had happened.
+My uncle had to break into the house by cracking open a glass ventilator to unlock the latch, then lift her back onto the couch.
+She was lying on the floor in a pool of her own sweat for four hours.

 Once, she left the milk on the gas stove and forgot about it.
 On another occasion, she opened the gas valve and forgot to light it.
 She sat down in front of the TV and the gas stayed on for a while.
 A second visit to the stove to light it would have blown up the house.
 I could not banish the feeling that I could have changed all of that, had I been there.
-So I came back, because I did not want to regret not doing something at a time when she had nothing.
-A lot of those who are bitter at her when she is alive will return with the sweetest words after she is gone.
-I do not want to be one of them.
+So I came back.
+Many of those who left, bitter, when she was alive will return to say sweet words after she is gone.
+I do not wish to be one of them.

 The milk she left on the stove.